 booking tickets & purchasing memberships

 You must have a valid gardens admission to ride the steam railway.
-Tickets for the steam railway must be booked on the day of your visit from the Visitor Entrance.
+Tickets for the steam railway are £5.50 per person and can only be booked on the day of your visit from the Visitor Entrance.

 We have updated our ticketing system, so you may notice some changes when booking gardens admission or purchasing Friends of Exbury memberships.
 If you experience any problems please call us on 02380 891203 or email firstname.lastname@example.org and we will do our best to help.